mogenius/docs/mogenius/docs/services/mariadb.md

 [Learn more about how to manage resources for services](./../cloud-management/resource-management.md)

 **How to deploy**
-To initiate a MariaDB project with mogenius you can add it as a service to your cloudspace.
+To initiate a MariaDB project, you can add it as a service to your cloudspace.
 Select MariaDB from the service library and follow the instructions.
-We have written a detailed tutorial on [how to launch MariaDB with mogenius](./../tutorials/mariadb%20phpmyadmin.md).
+There is a detailed tutorial available on [how to launch MariaDB with mogenius](./../tutorials/mariadb%20phpmyadmin.md).